3kh0/ext-remover/README.md

 4. Inside the advanced settings, change `userResourcesLocation` from unset to https://pastebin.com/raw/PPZ1T7uh (image 2)
 5. In the custom filters tab of the settings, add `##+js(execute_script.js)` as a filter (image 3)
 6. Now you can press ctr+alt+tilde (~) to run any js on the current page
-7. If you want to run a bookmarklet, just paste in the javascript: url and press enter on the popup
+7. If you want to run a bookmarklet, just paste in the javascript: URL and press enter on the popup

 </details>